OpenGamma/OG-Platform/docs/engine/Writing Engine Functions.rst

 The OpenGamma platform includes functions to provide low-level market data quotes: ``MarketDataFn`` (single values) and ``HistoricalMarketDataFn`` (time series of values).
-Functions are also provided for requesting high-level data, for example ``DiscountingMulticurveCombinerFn`` should be used for requesting curve bundles.
+Functions are also provided for requesting high-level data, for example ``DiscountingMulticurveCombinerFn`` can be used for requesting curve bundles.
 A function that requires market data should declare a constructor parameter taking one of the market data functions and the engine will provide it.